-The extinct species in the recent times and the causes of the extinction
+Extinct species in the recent times and causes of Extinction

 The extinct species

-The numbers of the living organisms are 10 million species now.
-There are about 138 species which becomes extinct every day, So, If the rate of the extinction is constant. a great number of the species would become extinct.
+The numbers of living organisms are 10 million species now.
+There are about 138 species which become extinct every day, So, If the rate of extinction is constant. a great number of the species would become extinct.

 There are hundred millions of the organisms extincted in the old times such as the dinosaur, and the mammoth, There are some extinct species in the recent times such as the golden frog, the dodo bird, the quagga, the Australian wild cat (Tasmanian cat), and the passenger pigeon.